dwidev/Dwidev/README.md

 ### Hi there 👋.

-### I’m Fahmi dwi syahputra im Software Developer especially an Frontend & Mobile developer.
+### I’m Fahmi dwi syahputra im Software Developer especially an Frontend & Mobile developer focused on Flutter Framework.
-### Currently Im a Software Engineer (Mobile) at Frisidea Tech Indonesia.
+#### Currently Im a FrontEnd Developer at Frisidea Tech Indonesia.

 ### 📬 Rech me on: